-A construction contract is an agreement between a client and a contractor that specifies the details of a construction project.
-The details in a construction contract should include all aspects of the project, including payment, the type of work being done, legal rights of the contractor, and more.
+A Construction Contract is an agreement between a client and a contractor that specifies the details of a construction project.
+The details in a construction contract should include all aspects of the project, including payment, the type of work being done, the legal rights of the contractor, and more.

-For some types of construction projects, you may need government permits in addition to the construction contract before contractors can begin working.
+For some construction projects, you may need government permits and a Construction Contract Agreement before contractors can begin working.

-A simple document will identify the following basic elements:
+A simple document will identify the following essential elements:

-- Owner: The party hiring the general contractor to complete construction on his or her property.
+- Owner: The party hiring the general contractor to complete construction on their property.

-- General contractor: The party responsible for the day-to-day oversight of the construction.
+- General contractor: The party responsible for the day-to-day construction oversight.

 - License number: The general contractor’s state license board number, proving they are a licensed contractor

-- Worksite: The address of the property where the construction is to be completed.
+- Worksite: The property address where the construction is to be completed.

 - Description of work: A detailed description of the work and construction to be done by the contractor.
 You can also attach project plans and specifications to the agreement.

-- Contract price and payments: The total price to be paid for the work and how and when payments will be made.
+- Contract price and payments: The total cost for the work and how and when payments will be made.

-- Contract documents: any drawings, blueprints, exhibits or other documents that will part of the contract
+- Contract documents: any drawings, blueprints, exhibits, or other documents that will be part of the contract

-- Starting and completion dates: The dates the contractor must start construction and have the construction substantially completed by.
+- Starting and completion dates: The contractor must start construction and have the construction substantially completed.

 - Subcontracts: Whether the contractor will hire subcontractors to help perform part of the contractor’s obligations

-- Work changes: How any changes to the agreed upon work will be handled once construction has begun.
+- Work changes: Any changes to the agreed-upon work will be handled once construction begins.

-- Warranties: How long will the contractor warrant that his or her work is free from material defects.
+- Warranties: How long will the contractor warrant that their work is free from material defects.

 These additional elements can also be included:

-- Indemnification: The contractor promises to be responsible for any loss or damages incurred by the owner arising out of his or her work.
+- Indemnification: The contractor promises to be responsible for any loss or damages incurred by the owner arising from their work.

 - Dispute resolution: Arbitration, mediation, and adjudication are common ways for parties to settle disputes under the contract instead of going through the courts.